dcm4che/dcm4chee-arc-cs/docs/networking/specs/workflow/workflow.rst

 The Workflow AE does not support asynchronous communication (multiple outstanding transactions over a single Association).

-.. csv-table:: Table 4.2.3.2.3-1.: Asynchronous Nature as a SCU for STORAGE-SCU AE
+.. csv-table:: Asynchronous Nature as a SCU for STORAGE-SCU AE
    :file: asynchronous-nature.csv

 .. _workflow-implementation-class-uid: